 Neurosurgeon Dale Braun, MD, performed Carl’s back surgery for a herniated disc at Firelands Regional Medical Center a few days before Christmas.

-“I was so pleased with the results,” Carl said.
+“I was so pleased with the results from my herniated disc surgery,” Carl said.
 “I was able to walk down the hallway right after the surgery.
 It was amazing!
 Best of all, I went home the same day.”

 Carl’s recovery has been remarkable.
 A retired welder, he can move around almost pain free, allowing him to pursue his hobbies of fishing and collecting vintage clocks, as well as spending time with his five grandchildren.

 “When I went back to the Firelands Spine Center for a check-up, the nurse saw me and said ‘Oh my gosh, you’re walking!’”
 Carl said.
 “I even shoveled a little snow in January.”

 - Neurosurgery Services: Back, Neck & Peripheral Nerve Surgeries; Disc Replacement